MiSikora/laboratory/docs/gradle-plugin.md

   // Includes feature flags that are used for generation of feature factories, sourced storage and option factory. dependency(project(":some-project"))
+  // By default dependency contributes to all declared generators but it can be selectively applied
+  // by passing a contribution list. dependency(project(":some-project"), [DependencyContribution.FeatureFactory, DependencyContribution.OptionFactory])
   // If typesafe project accessors are enabled. dependency(projects.someProject)
 }